 If you have found yourself with some unwelcome carpet guests, there are things that you can do to rid yourself of the lodgers – clean the carpet.

-The first and simplest solution is to thoroughly vacuum the carpet, and don’t just stick to carpets where fleas have been seen but vacuum the entire house.
+The simplest solution is to vacuum the carpet thoroughly and don’t just stick to carpets where fleas have been seen but vacuum the entire house.

-- To do this you should pay particular attention to any crevices and take extra care when vacuuming deep pile carpets to make sure that you fully remove any flea eggs.
-It is preferable to use smaller attachments on hard to reach areas as this will ensure you clean everywhere.
+- To do this, you should pay particular attention to any crevices and take extra care when vacuuming deep pile carpets to make sure that you thoroughly remove any flea eggs.
+It is preferable to use smaller attachments on hard to reach areas, ensuring you clean everywhere.

-- After vacuuming, dispose of the vacuum contents or bag to be sure that the fleas cannot escape once again.
+- After vacuuming, dispose of the vacuum contents or bag to ensure that the fleas cannot escape once again.

-- When cleaning your pets bedding or any fabrics on which they have sat, ensure that you wash them on a high heat as this will kill and fleas or eggs that are present.
+- When cleaning your pet’s bedding or any fabrics on which they have sat, ensure that you wash them on a high heat as this will kill any fleas or eggs present.

-- There are other natural ways in which you can prevent the fleas from coming back, one such way is using lemon juice diluted in boiled water as a spray for the carpet and for your pet.
-Many insects and parasites are deterred with citrus scents and fleas are no exception.
-Rosemary is also a great repellent for fleas and can be used in the same way as lemons.
+- There are other natural ways to prevent fleas from coming back; one such way is using lemon juice diluted in boiled water as a spray for the carpet and your pet.
+Many insects and parasites are deterred with citrus scents, and fleas are no exception.
+Rosemary is also an excellent repellent for fleas and can be used in the same way as lemons.

-- You might decide to create a flea trap using a bowl of water with some washing up detergent inside.
+- You might decide to create a flea trap using watbowl er with some washing-up detergent inside.
 The fleas will land in the mixture but will be unable to escape.

 Related: Does Heat Kill Fleas